 Any disease-causing microbes that enter your body (from food you eat, air you breathe or objects you touch) need to pass through several defence systems in your gastrointestinal tract before reaching the bloodstream.

 The microflora of your gut is constantly on the lookout for incoming pathogens.
 Probiotic bacteria work to fight these pathogens by increasing your body’s production of antibodies.
 They also regulate acidity in your gut, which is another part of your immune system’s defences.

 Regular infections, along with some diseases and autoimmune conditions, are linked to an imbalance of bacteria in the gut and a misfiring immune system.

 Probiotics Help Maintain Gut Health

 The lining of the gut is naturally permeable in order to allow nutrients (from the food you eat) into your bloodstream.
-The bacteria that reside on the walls of your gut act as a defense barrier, preventing any substances such as E. coli, Candida albicans, and other invaders entering the bloodstream.
+The bacteria that reside on the walls of your gut act as a defensive barrier, preventing any substances such as E. coli, Candida albicans, and other invaders entering the bloodstream.